 Allegations of Research Misconduct at CSU

 CSU is committed to the accomplishment of our missions while upholding the highest standards of ethical professional conduct.
 However, like all large, active academic research institutions, we receive allegations of “research misconduct.”
 We actively pursue all allegations of research misconduct, and take every precaution to protect whistleblowers and other parties involved with a misconduct allegation.
 On an annual basis we are required to report allegations of misconduct to the DHHS Office of Research Integrity (ORI).
 A summary of the number of formal allegations made, and their outcome, is provided below.
-Each year, a number of allegations or informal queries come to the Research Integrity Officer (RIO, Ellen Fisher) about potential wrongdoings.
-Some correctly allege “research misconduct” but others are determined not to fall in the category of “research misconduct” and are subsequently referred to an appropriate party for disposition.
+Each year, a number of allegations or informal queries come to the Research Integrity Officer (RIO, Kimberly Cox-York) about potential wrongdoings.
+Some correctly allege “research misconduct” or “research-related misconduct” but others are determined to not fall in these categories and are subsequently referred to an appropriate party for disposition.
 Therefore, the number of allegations recorded here represents a subset of the total number of allegations and queries that are typically brought to the RIO.

 CSU will continue its activities to build and maintain a culture that values and practices the responsible conduct of research.
 Through education, mentoring and peer involvement, CSU will endeavor to minimize the occurrence of research misconduct.